 Unfortunately, there is NO guarantee that you will see them as they can be elusive and they can be anywhere!
 Though if you have the time, it’s advisable to linger in one place to increase your chances of sighting them.
 It’s said that the most common hubs would be the street of Pontocho Alley end of Shijo-dori and Hanamikoji-dori (around 5-6PM) given that a lot of the okiya are found there.
-Plus, like I mentioned above, it doesn’t hurt to pass by the surrounding shrines or temples since they might have made a stop there to pray before going to work.
+Plus, as I mentioned above, it doesn’t hurt to pass by the surrounding shrines or temples since they might have made a stop there to pray before going to work.

 TIP: If you want to do a guided tour around Kyoto and learn more about geishas, you can join this geisha district tour.

 NOTE: Don’t expect to see geishas and maikos in their full regalia around Gion during “Obon Festival”, the annual Buddhist event for commemorating the souls of one’s ancestors, because they don’t work at that time.
 This happens during the middle of August.